 Alt Text Descriptions for Images in Twitterrific (iOS and macOS)

-To include a text description of an image in Twitterrific, tap the camera button to open the image picker.
-Next, select one or up to four total images to attach to the tweet.
-Once the images are attached you can then tap (or select with voice over) the image thumbnail at the bottom of the compose window to be presented with options to either delete the image or include a text description.
+To include a text description of an image in Twitterrific, first attach one or more images your tweet.
+Once the images are attached, you can then tap (or select with voice over) the image thumbnail at the bottom of the compose window to be presented with options to either delete the image or include a text description.

 Note that text descriptions must be fewer than 420 characters total or you will receive an error when attempting to post.